CTurt/3DSController/README.md

 Extract the archive and copy the executable in the `3DS` directory with the extension that applies to your loader: `3DSController.3dsx` and `3DSController.smdh` for Ninjhax, `3DSController.3ds` for flashcards, or `3DSController.cia` for CFWs, into your 3DS's SD card or flashcard's micro SD card.

-If using version 0.2, create a file called `3DSController.ini` on the root of your 3DS's SD card containing the local IP address of your PC with nothing else, no new lines, etc, for example `192.168.0.4`.

-If using version 0.3 and onwards, copy the file `3DS/3DSController.ini` to the root of your 3DS's SD card, and change the line that says `IP: 192.168.0.4` to match your computer's local IP.
+Copy the file `3DS/3DSController.ini` to the root of your 3DS's SD card, and change the line that says `IP: 192.168.0.4` to match your computer's local IP.

 If you are unsure of your local IP address, run `3DSController.exe` and it will tell you.